On the growth of even $K$-groups of rings of integers in $p$-adic Lie extensions: Introduction

-We say a little on our approach which is cohomological in nature following that in \cite{Sch, Sou}.
-Let $i$ be a given integer $\geq 2$.
-Building on the Quillen-Lichtenbaum Conjecture which is now a theorem thanks to the works of Rost-Voevodsky \cite{Vo, Wei09}, we can identify the Sylow $p$-subgroup of $K_{2i-2}(\Op_F)$ to the continuous cohomology group $H^2(G_{S_p}(F), \Zp(i))$ (see Section \ref{Arithmetic preliminaries} for the precise definition).
-One is therefore reduced to studying the variation of these cohomology groups in a $p$-adic Lie extension.
-For this, we shall package them into the so-called second Iwasawa cohomology group $H^2_{\Iw,S}(F_\infty/F, \Zp(i))$ (see Subsection \ref{Iw coh subsec} for its precise definition; also see \cite{FK, LimSh, Ne}) which is now a module over the Iwasawa algebra of the Galois group of the said $p$-adic Lie extension.
-The problem in hand therefore is to analyse this Iwasawa cohomology group.
-For this, we shall call upon an Iwasawa-cohomological version \cite{FK, LimSh, Ne} of a descent spectral sequence of Tate (see Proposition \ref{gal descent}).
-When the $p$-adic Lie extension $F_\infty$ is commutative, we combine this spectral sequence with the asymptotic formula of Cuoco-Monsky to obtain variations of the growth for $K_{2i-2}(\Op_{F_n})[p^\infty]$ for an appropriate intermediate subextensions $F_n$ of $F_\infty$ (see Theorem \ref{Zpd asymptotic arith}).
-We shall also see that our approach recovers the context of a cyclotomic $\Zp$-extension as considered by Coates, Jin and Qin (see Remark \ref{Zp asymptotic arith rem)}) For a noncommutative $p$-adic Lie extension though, due to a lack of a precise structural theorem for modules over a noncommutative Iwasawa algebra, we can only obtain a growth formula for $K_{2i-2}(\Op_{F_n})[p^n]$ (see Theorem \ref{uniform asymptotic arith}) by appealing to the results of Perbet \cite{Per}.
-We also mention that in the noncommutative situation, one needs to take some extra care due to the possible presence of ramified primes outside $p$ in the said noncommutative $p$-adic Lie extension.
-In the case of a $\Zp^{d-1}\rtimes\Zp$-extension, we do have a precise asymptotic formula under certain extra hypotheses (see Theorem \ref{uniform asymptotic arith3}).
+We then combine the above descent observation with the various algebraic asymptotic formulas to obtain the variation of the even $K$-groups.
+When the $p$-adic Lie extension $F_\infty$ is commutative, we shall make use of the asymptotic formula of Cuoco-Monsky to obtain growth formulas for $K_{2i-2}(\Op_{F_n})[p^\infty]$ for appropriate intermediate subextensions $F_n$ of $F_\infty$ (see Theorem \ref{Zpd asymptotic arith}).
+Specializing to the cyclotomic $\Zp$-extension, we will see that our result recovers those as established by Coates, Jin and Qin.
+More precisely, we show that the Iwasawa invariants occurring in our asymptotic formulas, which comes from the Iwasawa cohomology groups, coincides with the Iwasawa invariants in the asymptotic formulas of Coates, Jin and Qin, which comes from certain Galois groups (see Remark \ref{Zp asymptotic arith rem)}).

+For a noncommutative $p$-adic Lie extension though, due to a lack of a precise structural theorem for modules over a noncommutative Iwasawa algebra, we can only obtain a growth formula for $K_{2i-2}(\Op_{F_n})[p^n]$ (see Theorem \ref{uniform asymptotic arith}) by appealing to the results of Perbet \cite{Per}.
+We also mention that in the noncommutative situation, one also needs to take some extra care due to the possible presence of ramified primes outside $p$ in the said noncommutative $p$-adic Lie extension.
+In the special case that the extension is a $\Zp^{d-1}\rtimes\Zp$-extension, we do have a precise asymptotic formula under certain extra hypotheses (see Theorem \ref{uniform asymptotic arith3}).
 For this latter result, we rely on a strategy of Lei \cite{Lei} and a technical result of Liang-Lim \cite{LiangL}, where such ideas were previously applied to study the growth of class groups over a $\Zp^{d-1}\rtimes\Zp$-extension.
+We take the opportunity here to formalize these ideas in the form of Proposition \ref{main alg theorem3}, as we believe that this result will surely have applications to Iwasawa theory in other settings.